Champagne Tour

 - GPS tracks via app

-- Electric bike with helmet, water bottle, lock, and pannier bag or if you prefer, 21-speed touring bike
+- Electric bike with helmet, water bottle, lock, & pannier bag

 - Bike protection